MicrosoftDocs/bot-docs/articles/bot-framework-nodejs-howto-middleware.md

 ---
-title: Intercept messages using the Bot Builder SDK for Node.js | Microsoft Docs
+title: Intercept messages | Microsoft Docs
 description: Learn how to intercept messages that are exchanged between user and bot by using the Bot Builder SDK for Node.js.
 keywords: Bot Framework, node.js, Bot Builder, SDK, message logging, intercept message, inspect message
 author: kbrandl